lightvector/KataGo/docs/Analysis_Engine.md

 Current fields are:

    * `id`: The same id string that was provided on the query.
+   * `isDuringSearch`: Normally false.
+If `reportDuringSearchEvery` is provided, then will be true on the reports during the middle of the search before the search is complete.
+Every position searched will still always conclude with exactly one final response when the search is completed where this field is false.
    * `turnNumber`: The turn number being analyzed.
    * `moveInfos`: A list of JSON dictionaries, one per move that KataGo considered, with fields indicating the results of analysis.
 Current fields are:
       * `move` - The move being analyzed.